Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

 H$_2$ is crucial for producing synthetic oil, methane gas, and methanol.
-It is also used in fuel cells, land transportation, and in the industry.
+It is also used in fuel cells, land transportation, and industry.
 As such, it is important to understand where H$_2$ is produced and how it is transported across Europe, as well as how these differ between global and local climate-neutral scenarios.

-In both scenarios, the flow of H$_2$ is driven by the demand for this material and the cost-effective locations in Europe with high wind and solar resources (Figure \ref{supplemental:figure_renewable_capacity_factors}).
-From this perspective, the main countries that produce electrolytic H$_2$ in Europe are Great Britain, France, Spain, Italy, and Ireland (Figure \ref{supplemental:figure_installed_capacity}).
-These locations were also identified in \cite{WETZEL2023591}.
-Despite being the largest H$_2$ producers in a global scenario, they further increase production levels in a local scenario.
-Conversely, the interior countries decrease their H$_2$ production levels (Figures \ref{supplemental:figure_h2_production} and \ref{supplemental:figure_temporal_h2_production}).
+In both scenarios, the flow of H$_2$ is driven by the demand and the cost-effective production in locations with high wind and solar resources (Figure \ref{supplemental:figure_renewable_capacity_factors}).
+In the global scenario, Great Britain, France, Spain, Italy, and Ireland are the main producers of electrolytic H$_2$ (Figure \ref{supplemental:figure_installed_capacity}), as identified in \cite{WETZEL2023591}.
+They further increase production levels in the local scenario, in which the interior countries decrease their H$_2$ production (Figures \ref{supplemental:figure_h2_demand_production} and \ref{supplemental:figure_temporal_h2_production}).

-Under local constraints, we observe a 20\% (105 PWh·km/a) increase in the flow of H$_2$ compared to the 518 PWh·km/a flowing under a global constraint (Figure \ref{supplemental:figure_h2_flow}).
+Under local constraints, we observe a 20\% increase in the flow of H$_2$ compared to the 518000 TWh·km/a flowing under a global constraint (Figure \ref{supplemental:figure_h2_flow}).
 This increase can be explained as a side effect of the reduction in CO$_2$ flows.
-As discussed in \cite{hofmann2024h2}, when the carbon flows are lower (in the local scenario), H$_2$ produced in locations with high renewable resources need to be transported to where the carbon is collected to be combined and produce synthetic fuels.
+As discussed in \cite{Hofmann2025}, when the carbon flows are lower (in the local scenario), H$_2$ produced in locations with high renewable resources need to be transported to where the carbon is collected to be combined and produce synthetic fuels.